roman-milk/roman-milk.github.io/teachers-discipline.md

  "Yes Daddy."
 She said glad it was not her bottom on display.

  "Linda come here," calling the 41 year old Principal to the front of the room, what I want you to do is to go back to your office.
 You and I are going to discuss, your lack of authority and why Ms. Henderson disobeyed you last Friday.
 Apparently this school needs a disciplinarian, maybe we can work something out.
 Now move it."
 I gave her two quick spanks across her skirt covered backside, as she turned towards the classroom door.
-Report_Story #1